 In 2014 the ‘YELLIS’ prediction for 5A*-C (incl.
 English and Mathematics) was 59%.
 The cohort actually achieved 77%

 This shows that students consistently achieve grades in excess of what they would normally be expected to achieve, given their abilities.

 University Entrance: The careers and UCAS advice on offer allows our students to access courses across the whole spectrum of universities in the UK.
 Our highest achieving students regularly achieve places at universities such as Oxford, Cambridge, Bath, Bristol and Imperial College.
 In 2018 13% secured places at ‘Oxbridge’ and over 30% went on to study at Russell Group Universities.
-Over the last 5 years, some 90% of our leaving applicants secured places at their first or second choice institution.
+Over the last 6 years, some 90% of our leaving applicants secured places at their first or second choice institution.